-- CMT subsumes various ways that its faculty, staff, and students make meaningful contributions to local, societal, and global issues. - Participating in public discourse. - CMT participate in various charity programs, for example, the Day of the Orphan. - CMT holds regular sessions for increasing the students' awareness of the significance of the development of the community services programs. - Encouragement of volunteer programs in the field of community service.

-- Insufficiency of community service programs - Faculty, students and staff members do not provide sufficient service projects to the local community. - Additionally, they don't participate in local government and voluntary associations. - Community Service programs are not integrated in curricula
+administrative staff to the new locations.

+• Extension of the time of lectures requires

+additional salaries which represent a sort of

+burden on CMT budget.

+Strength

+• CMT subsumes various ways that its faculty,

+7-Community staff, and students make meaningful contribution

+Participation & to local, societal, and global issues.

+Environment • Participating in public discourse.

+• CMT participate in various charity programs, for

+Development example, the Day of the Orphan.

+• CMT holds regular sessions for increasing the

+students' awareness of the significance of the

+development of the community services

+programs.

+• Encouragement of volunteer programs in the fiel

+of community service.

+Weakness

+• Insufficiency of community service programs

+• Faculty, students and staff members do not

+provide sufficient service projects to the local

+community.

+• Additionally, they don't participate in local

+government and voluntary associations.

+Community Service programs are not integrate

+in curricula